Always From Scratch

 What should I serve chicken cacciatore with?

 Serve chicken cacciatore over your favorite pasta, or a bowl of rice!
 Serve it with roasted potatoes, or even whip up some risotto.
-I love it the best over rice.
-It is so filling and the flavors soak into the rice so well!
+I love it best over polenta.

 Restaurant-Style Chicken Francese

 Chicken Cacciatore is one of those dishes that will fill your house with its delightful aroma.
-It is a delicious and melt-in-your-mouth meal, that can be made with almost any vegetables you have in the house.
+It is a delicious and melt-in-your-mouth meal, with tender chicken and seasonal vegetables!

 Equipment